-If you are a construction worker or you have a loved one who is a construction worker and has been diagnosed with asbestos-related mesothelioma, it’s important that you know your rights.
+If you are a construction worker or you have a loved one who is a construction worker and has been diagnosed with mesothelioma, it’s important that you know your rights.
 You could be entitled to injury compensation.

-Contact a mesothelioma trial attorney from our team at BCH today to discuss your case.
+Asbestos was used in many construction products from at least the 1920s to the 1980s.
 By the 1970s, the dangers of asbestos were beginning to cause changes in government regulations for construction workers.
 By the 1980s, asbestos was no longer used in building projects as its link with mesothelioma and other dangerous diseases such as asbestosis and lung cancer was discovered.

 The OSHA has established rules to protect construction workers who are working in areas where asbestos may be present.
 Workers should wear protective garments, and employers should ensure that there are safe decontamination zones.
 In some scenarios, employers may even be required to ensure that workers receive regular medical exams.

-Get Started with a Free ConsultContact Us
+Get Started with a Free consultation.
+Contact us today.